do-community/summer-of-kubernetes/README.md

 ```bash
 doctl kubernetes options regions
 ```
-...and replace your region after the `--region` flag (for example, `--region blr1` will spin up droplets in DigitalOcean's Bangalore data center)
+...and put your preferred region after the `--region` flag (for example, `--region blr1` will spin up droplets in DigitalOcean's Bangalore data center)
-* If you'd prefer, you can create a Kubernetes cluster through the DigitalOcean Cloud Console ~!@#$$%^%% (find the quickstart video showing this)
+* If you'd like to skip the command line setup, you can [create a Kubernetes cluster through the DigitalOcean Cloud Console](https://www.youtube.com/watch?v=k50reywjO5U&list=PLseEp7p6EwibbSz6yvFFrvBJo6L7X_rVj&index=2).

 #### 2. Install the latest version of the kube-prometheus-stack